 The Act does not limit itself to certain executive branch functions.
 However, attorney-client privilege and the common interest privilege (an extension of the attorney-client privilege) recently has limited public access to executive documents.
 See Groth v.
 Pence, 67 N.E.3d 1104 (Ind.
 Ct.
 App.
 2017).
 Former Indiana Governor, Mike Pence, met his burden to show that “white paper,” which was attached to an email that the Texas Governor-Elect sent to Pence, was not subject to disclosure under the Access to Public Records Act.
 Id. at 1122.
 Citing Indiana Code Section 5-14-3-4(b)(6), the court held that Pence properly employed the “deliberative material exception” to APRA requests; the white paper was an expression of legal opinion.
 Id.
 The court concluded that Pence’s denial was not arbitrary and capricious.
 Id.

-Executive branch is subject to KORA under the definition of public agencies set forth in K.S.A.
-45-245(f)(1), but records “which are made, maintained or kept by an individual who is a member of the legislature or of the governing body of any political or taxing subdivision of the state” are not public records under the KORA.
+However, records “which are made, maintained or kept by an individual who is a member of . . . the governing body of any political or taxing subdivision of the state” are not public records under the KORA.
 K.S.A.
 45-217(g)(3)(B).
-This provides is intended to “exclude records kept by individual members but not records of the governing bodies they serve.
+This provision is intended to “exclude records kept by individual members but not records of the governing bodies they serve.
 It excuses individual members of such governing bodies from the burden of producing records that they maintain personally in their performance of official duties, but the records of the governing bodies they serve are still considered public records and thus must be made available.
 The person seeking the records of the governing body must get them from the central office rather than from the individual.”
 Ted Frederickson, Letting the Sunshine In, 33 Kan.
 L. Rev. 205, 221 (Winter 1985).

 Kentucky’s Open Records Act defines “public agency” to include, among others, “[e]very state or local government officer,” and “[e]very state or local government department, division, bureau, board, commission, and authority.”
 Thus, the Act applies to records of all executive branch officers and agencies.
 See, e.g., Courier-Journal v.
 Jones, 895 S.W.2d 6 (Ky.
 App.
 1995) (applying the Act to records of the governor).